Dusty Wathan: Playing career

 Wathan played 13 seasons in the minor leagues.
 In 3,216 at bats, he hit .273/.360/.382 with 58 home runs, 24 stolen bases, and 417 RBIs.
 He played 831 games at catcher, 123 games at first base, five games at third base, and pitched in three games.

 In 2002, he played in three games in the major leagues at catcher for the Kansas City Royals, batting 3-for-5.

 Managerial and coaching career

-In 2008, Wathan began his managerial career in the Phillies organization with the Williamsport Crosscutters of the Low–A New York–Penn League.
-He managed the Lakewood BlueClaws (Single–A South Atlantic League) in 2009 to win the league championship.
-From 2010 to 2011, he led the High–A Clearwater Threshers of the Florida State League.
+In 2008, Wathan began his managerial career in the Phillies organization with the Williamsport Crosscutters of the Low-A New York–Penn League.
+He managed the Lakewood BlueClaws (Single-A South Atlantic League) in 2009 to win the league championship.
+From 2010 to 2011, he led the High-A Clearwater Threshers of the Florida State League.
 He managed the Double-A Reading Fightin Phils of the Eastern League from 2012 to 2016.
 On July 22, 2016, he became the winningest manager in team history.
-Before the 2017 season, he was promoted to manage the Lehigh Valley IronPigs in the Triple–A International League.
+Before the 2017 season, he was promoted to manage the Lehigh Valley IronPigs in the Triple-A International League.

 On November 10, 2017, Wathan was named the third base coach on new Phillies skipper Gabe Kapler's staff.
-On October 27, 2022, the Phillies signed Wathan to a multi–year contract extension.
+On October 27, 2022, the Phillies signed Wathan to a multi-year contract extension.

+In April 2026, Wathan was promoted from third base coach to bench coach following the firing of manager Rob Thomson.

+On May 16, 2026, Wathan managed the Phillies for a game against the Pittsburgh Pirates, as interim manager Don Mattingly left the team to attend his son's college graduation.
+The Phillies won the game, 6–0.